Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• You can mix protein shakes in advance as it will both save you time, and also give you the nutrition you need.
+• You can mix protein shakes in advance as it will both save you time and give you the nutrition you need.

 • Try to consume your protein shake within 72 hours otherwise, the taste might degrade.